StableBattle/stable-battle-contracts/README.md

-# StableBattle project Diamond Test
+# StableBattle Typescript branch
-Testing grounds for developing StableBattle project through an EIP2535 proxy system
+Switching from more js to ts